sunfounder/Sunfounder_StarterKit_Python_code_for_RaspberryPi/README.md

 ### Sunfounder_StarterKit_Python_code_for_RaspberryPi
-This is the Python code for both the SunFounder Starter Kit and SunFounder LCD Starter Kit.
-The program might need a superuser permission.
+This is the Python code for both the SunFounder Starter Kit and SunFounder LCD Starter Kit.\br The program might need a superuser permission.
 Run the program like:
   `sudo python 01_blinkingLed.py`

 Copyright (C) 2015 Cavon